-12. Move Interruption: A command should be sent to the controller for a manipulator only after the task of any previous command is complete (i.e., the task-completion terminator (CR) is returned associated).
-One exception is the "Interrupt Move" (^C) command, which can be issued while an 'S' command-initiated move is still in progress.

-13. Angle Setting & Movement: Although the set angle command allows for a range of 0° to 90°, the effective range that allows full movement is 1° to 89° (>0° and <90°).
+- 12. Move Interruption and Concurrent Dual Manipulator Movements: A command should be sent to the controller for a manipulator only after the task of any previous command for that same manipulator is complete (i.e., the task-completion terminator (CR) is returned associated with the manipulator).
+One exception is the "Interrupt Move" (^C) command, which can be issued while an 'S' command-initiated move for a manipulator is still in progress.
+While a move is in progress for a manipulator (e.g., A), another move command sequence can be issued for the other manipulator (i.e., B). - 13.
+Angle Setting & Movement: Although the set angle command allows for a range of 0° to 90°, the effective range that allows full movement is 1° to 89° (>0° and <90°).
 If 0° or 90°, Z or X axis fails to move, causing single- and multi-axis movement commands to fail.
-The ideal range for smooth movement is $10^\circ$ to $80^\circ.$ Factory default is $30^\circ.$
+The ideal range for smooth movement is 10° to 80°.
+Factory default is 30°.